 - Payment QR code

-Revolut also offers affordable business accounts for Freelancers (both free and paid options).
+Revolut also offers affordable business accounts for Freelancers (with no-monthly-fee and paid options).

 Check out the comparison table here.